talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

 The Helm chart can create `Ingress` objects, but it cannot magically tell Kubernetes *which controller- should act on them or *what ALB defaults- to use.
-That’s exactly what `IngressClass` and `IngressClassParams` are for.
+That's exactly what `IngressClass` and `IngressClassParams` are for.

 Breakdown:

 1. What the Ingress actually is

-   - An `Ingress` is just a generic API object: “for host X and path Y, send traffic to Service Z”.
+   - An `Ingress` is just a generic API object: "for host X and path Y, send traffic to Service Z".
    - It does not say:

      - which controller should implement it, or